 By Martin James.
 Last Updated 10th February 2021.
 Road traffic accidents commonly cause whiplash, and if you have been involved in an accident of this nature, it can have a lasting impact on your health and well being.
-Naturally, you may question how long do whiplash injuries last, what symptoms of whiplash injury, and most importantly, could you claim for a whiplash injury if someone else is to blame.
+You may be wondering “how long do whiplash injuries last?” and “what are the symptoms of whiplash injury?”.
+If that is the case, then

 Are you unsure whether you have whiplash, or are you aware that you suffered a whiplash injury and wonder how long symptoms of a whiplash injury should last?
 Are you considering making a personal injury claim for the whiplash symptoms you suffered as a result of an incident that was caused by someone else?